 300-dollar credit (free trial for dialog flow interpretation and webhook use) per team member.

-HIPPA requirements prevent the project team from collecting examples of live data, and can only use mock data for testing purposes.
+HIPPA requirements and other proprietary conditions prevent the project team from collecting examples of live data, and can only use mock data for testing purposes.

-Similar to above requirements, consideration needs to be taken to protect patient data.
+Similar to above requirements, consideration needs to be taken to protect sensitive and private data.

-In order for the application to function,
+In order for the application to function, a server to run the webhook portions of the application will need to be set up.

 Project Approach